Tschichen/MAGNETO/README.md

 ## Options

 Note: Clique option only available for BK.
-Unconnected directed graphs can only be assessed via BK algorithm.
+Disconnected directed graphs can only be assessed via BK algorithm.
 Input graphs must be all directed or undirected.

 option| explanation
 ------------ | -------------